Monorail Inc.: Reorganization and decline (1997–2003)

-In late December 1997, Monorail introduced three standard mini-towers with processors ranging from an AMD K6 clocked at 166 Mhz to a Pentium MMX at 200 MHz.
-Monorail switch manufacturers again in March 1998, hiring SCI Systems Inc. of Huntsville, Alabama, to make its computer towers.
+In late December 1997, Monorail introduced three standard mini-towers with processors ranging from an AMD K6 clocked at 166 MHz to a Pentium MMX at 200 MHz.
+Monorail switched manufacturers again in March 1998, hiring SCI Systems Inc. of Huntsville, Alabama, to make its computer towers.
 The all-in-one Monorail PC was discontinued around the same time.
 In the fourth quarter that year, the company began selling network-enhanced computers for businesses under the Monorail NPC brand.
 These computers were manufactured by SCI.
-They received lukewarm praise from technology journalists but sold fairly well, with 110 million units of NPC products sold in 1999 alone.
+They received lukewarm praise from technology journalists but sold fairly well.

 Johns left Monorail in 2002 to become senior VP of worldwide operations at Internet Security Systems.
 In 2009, he was named chief executive officer of Nivis, a developer and integrator of wireless sensor networks based in Atlanta.
-The website for Monorail Inc. went dark sometime in 2003, and the company itself was formally dissolved on July 9, 2005.
+Monorail ceased operations and shut down on July 9, 2005.